 By default, the Welcome Screen opens the first time you start the software after installation is complete.
 To begin working with documents, click an icon or link or close this screen manually.
-Any normal action that takes place automatically, such as upgrade prompts or the ability to begin using connected handhelds, appears after you close the Welcome Screen.
+Actions that take place automatically, such as upgrade prompts or the ability to begin using connected handhelds, are available after you close the Welcome Screen.